micktwomey/exploring-boto3-events-with-mitmproxy/slides/exploring-boto3-events-with-mitmproxy.md

 There are many ways to trigger problems:

-- Hacking the library
+- Hacking the library 📚
-- Hacking Python
+- Hacking Python 🐍
+- Hacking the OS 👩‍💻
-- Hacking the network
+- Hacking the network 🌐
-- Triggering the problem for real
+- Triggering the problem for real 💸

 I chose to mess with the network

 Why?
-This is close(ish) to what would be seen in real life
+This is close to what would be seen in real life and cheaper than calling for real!

 ---